Hiroshima, Japan. August 6, 1945. 8:15 am.

 It’s hard to describe how we felt about our visit to the Hiroshima Peace Park.
 On the surface, it was an educational, eye opening experience.

-Going deeper though, the Peace Memorial Park evoked a lot of emotion.
+Going deeper though, the Peace Memorial Park evoked a lot of emotion, more so than any other place we visited during our two weeks in Japan.
 Some emotions, such as shock and sadness, I expected.
 Other emotions were much more surprising.

 I felt anger.
 I felt shame.
 I questioned how humankind could have let such a terrible event happen.
 How could hate and war be chosen over love and peace?